centreon/centreon-documentation/en/installation/installation-of-a-central-server/using-packages.md

 #### Remi repository

-To install Centreon you will need to install remi repository.
+To install Centreon you will need to install the **remi** repository.

 <!--DOCUSAURUS_CODE_TABS-->
 <!--RHEL 8 / CentOS 8 / Oracle Linux 8-->